latours/AutomART/README.md

 AKNOWLEDGMENTS/CONTACT INFO
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Developed by: Sara Latour M.BINF University of Guelph Contact Information: saralatour@outlook.com
+Developed by: Sara Latour M.BINF Candidate University of Guelph

+Contact Information: saralatour@outlook.com

 Publish Date: August 15th 2017 (08/15/17)

 Acknowledgements:
 Thanks to my research advisors Dr. Dan Ashlock and Dr. Rod Merrill for their guidance in developing this script.
 Special thanks to Olivier Tremblay for his guidance as well